KevinTheMix/CheatSheets/Flutter.md

   * `final isMobile = MediaQuery.of(context).size.shortestSide < 600` = is phone or tablet?
   * `Theme.of(context).platform == TargetPlatform.iOS ?
 CupertinoButton(…) : ElevatedButton(…)` = Apple vs Google button style

+* `@override` = explicitely but optionally declare that a method overrides a parent method.
+The Dart analyzer warns us if there is no matching parent

 ### Widgets (& Classes)

 * [Scaffold](https://api.flutter.dev/flutter/material/Scaffold-class.html) = basic Material layout with a set of more elaborate widgets (e.g. an Add button that floats at the bottom right, or top/bottom menu bars) ready to use
+* PreferredSizeWidget = base interface for widget that have an ideal size when unconstrained, such as **AppBar**
 * [AppBar](https://api.flutter.dev/flutter/material/AppBar-class.html) = top menu (_leading_, _title_, _actions_, _bottom_)
 * **Builder** (not to be confused with the usual _builder_ property) = a widget used to access an (InheritedWidget) ancestor's BuildContext
 * **GridView** = grid layout; usually via `GridView.count()` constructor (_crossAxisCount_, _mainAxisSpacing_, _crossAxisSpacing_)